Stablecoins Settled 30 Trillion and Institutions Finally Understand Why

 - Deterministic finality: Permissioned validators or enterprise chains deliver settlement finality under two seconds, a requirement for interbank SLAs.

-- Predictable costs: Institutions cannot tolerate gas spikes.
+- Predictable costs: Institutions can’t tolerate gas spikes.
 Fixed-fee structures or fee abstraction layers are becoming standard.

 - Privacy layers: Zero-knowledge proofs and restricted data access protect competitive flows while still enabling audits.